 - 7. Judges at NMRA first sanctioned rodeos will each receive \$1 per contestant competing at the rodeo. - a.
-Payment will take effect when all paperwork (Judges sheets and Livestock & Arena Report) have been submitted to Judges Coordinator who then authorizes said payment. - 8.
+Payment will take effect when all paperwork (Judges sheets and Livestock & Arena Report) have been submitted. - 8.
 Judges must be 18 years of age. - 9.
 Judges for the NMRA Finals to be paid by the NMRA Association. - a.
-For the NMRA Finals there needs to be 2 judges; additional judge(s) needed will be determined by judging Coordinator and Board of Directors. - b.
-Jackets will be purchased for each Finals Judge - c.
-Buckles for the 3 Finals Judges - b.
+For the NMRA Finals there needs to be 2 judges; additional judge(s) needed will be determined by judging Coordinator and/or Board of Directors. - b.
 Finals pay for judges will be determined before the finals and be commensurate with like associations.